Rodelinda (opera): Performance history

 Rodelinda was first performed at the King’s Theatre in the Haymarket, London, on 13 February 1725.
 It was produced with the same singers as Tamerlano.
 There were 14 performances; it was repeated on 18 December 1725, and again on 4 May 1731, a further 16 performances in all, each revival including changes and fresh material.
 In 1735 and 1736 it was also performed, with only modest success, in Hamburg at the Oper am Gänsemarkt.

 The first modern production – in heavily altered form – was in Göttingen on 26 June 1920 where it was the first of a series of modern Handel opera revivals produced by the Handel enthusiast Oskar Hagen.
 The opera reached the US in 1931 and was revived in London in 1939.
-A further notable London revival by the Handel Opera Society, in English and using a cut text, including both Joan Sutherland and Janet Baker in the cast, conducted by Charles Farncombe, was performed in June 1959.
-With the revival of interest in Baroque music and historically informed musical performance since the 1960s, Rodelinda, like all Handel operas, receives performances at festivals and opera houses today.
+There was a further London performance in June 1959 by the Handel Opera Society, conducted by Charles Farncombe, with Joan Sutherland and Janet Baker singing a cut text in English.

+With the revival of interest in Baroque music and historically informed musical performance since the 1960s, Rodelinda continues to be performed at festivals and opera houses.
 Among other performances, Rodelinda was staged at the Glyndebourne Festival in the UK in 1998, by the Metropolitan Opera in New York in 2004 and by English National Opera in 2014.
 The ENO production was revived at the Bolshoi Theatre in 2015.
 The Gran Teatre del Liceu, Barcelona, performed the opera in March 2019, with Lisette Oropesa and Bejun Mehta in the leading roles.
 The Dutch National Opera staged Rodelinda in January 2020, with Lucy Crowe and Bejun Mehta in the leading roles.